Bedrock Knowledge Bases Retrieve API Does Not Work with OpenSearch Serverless NextGen — Cause and Workaround

 Ingestion (no change):

-Retrieval (only this changes):
+Retrieve (only this changes):

 Before: App → Bedrock KB Retrieve API → OpenSearch NextGen ← ❌ Broken

-After: App → [embed query] → opensearch-py → OpenSearch NextGen ← ✅
+After: App → [Embed query] → opensearch-py → OpenSearch NextGen ← ✅

 (Titan V2) (SigV4 / aoss)